 How to reach: Hire a taxi.
 We paid 5000 MMK from Shwedagon Road.
 Carry your own beer because it’s expensive if you buy it from the vendors here.

 This village is a 10-minute ferry ride away from Pansodan Pier in downtown Yangon.
-The ferry ride is as interesting as the village itself.
+The ferry ride is as interesting as the village itself, if not more.
 Like many other places, the ferry ticket prices are different for foreigners.
 We paid USD 4 per person for a return ticket.

-How to reach: Walk to Pansodan Ferry Terminal in downtown Yangon to start your journey
+How to reach: Walk to Pansodan Ferry Terminal in downtown Yangon to start your journey.

-5) Visit Mysterious Kyay Thone Pagoda
+5) Visit the Mysterious Kyay Thone Pagoda